-Please join the Albumism team in celebrating Adam Duritz’s musical legacy and share your personal memories of him with us in the comments below!
+Please join the Albumism team in celebrating Adam Duritz’s musical legacy and revisit audio & video highlights from his career below!

 Born: August 1, 1964